f5devcentral/f5-agility-labs-sslviz/docs/class1/module1/lab07.rst

 traffic destined to a financial service URL can bypass decryption and still flow through a smaller set of security services.

-|

-The diagram below is an example of one way to to build service chains.
-Please note that it does not match this lab's service chain.
+.. warning:: The diagram below is an example of one way to to build policies and service chains.
+Please note that it does not match this lab's configuration.

 .. image:: ../images/module1-7.png

-|

 -  Click :red:`Add` to create a new service chain.